What Age Can Children Decide which Parent to Live with in Ontario?

-Many divorce and separation periods are emotional and children are often caught in the middle of two parents, both of whom claim to be acting in a child’s best interest.
-A parent might take steps to cloud a child’s opinion of the other parent, to swing custody in their favour.
-Ontario’s laws do their best to protect against young people having to make a decision like that based on emotion or whim.
+During divorce, children can too often be caught in the middle of two parents, both of whom claim to be the better parent.
+One parent might take steps to cloud a child’s opinion of the other parent, to swing custody in their favour.
+Ontario’s laws do their best to protect against young people from being unfairly influenced.